zday294/arcane-religion/README.md

 - `time-setback` : The additional time required to make an additonal attempt after a failure.
 - `religion` : The DC of the Religion check for decrypting the spell.
 - `arcana` : The DC of the Arcana check for translating the spell into arcane notation.

+#### player-stats-file

+Ok, so this is the important one.
+This is your input where you put your player characters' relevant stats.
+Those stats are:

+- `name` : Ok techinically not relevant to the math, but it will make it clearer for you when you read the results
+- `level` : Also relevant for the results for comparing levels of the same character
+- `religion` : This is the bonus the character gets to their Religion check
+- `arana` : This is the bonus the character gets to their Arcana check

+These fields should be listed as headers in the file.

+#### output-gold-file/output-time-file

+These don't need to exist already; the app will create them for you if they don't.
+These are just names you want for the gold cost output file and the time in days output file.

 ### Running the Application